 The figure providing additional details on Table 13 shows cumulative abnormal returns for politically connected firms around the event of 2007 national election.
-The week of election event $(24^{th} - 28^{th})$ December 2007) is perceived as the week zero.
+The week of election event (24th - 28th December 2007) is perceived as the week zero.
 The abnormal returns are calculated by CAPM-adjusted method.
-The definition of political connection utilized is direct connection, the source of political connected firms 2) Firms connecting with representatives who are in the coalition parties 3) Firms connecting with representatives who are in the coalition parties 3) Matched-representative connected firms.
+The definition of political connection utilized is direct connection, the source of political connection are "SH-BM cooperation".
+The sample are classified into three group which are 1) Cabinet connected firms 2) Firms connecting with representatives who are in the coalition parties 3) Firms connecting with representatives who are in the opposition parties 4) Matched-cabinet connected firms and 5) Matched-representative connected firms.